poooi/poi/docs/plugin.md

 1. remove plugin cache such as import cache

 ## On `package.json`
-`package.json` is standard file for npm module metadata, its structured can be refered in [npm offical documents](https://docs.npmjs.com/files/package.json). poi makes use of parts of its standard field, and also extra field for plugin's own information.
+`package.json` is the standard file for npm module metadata, its structure can be refered in [npm offical documents](https://docs.npmjs.com/files/package.json). poi makes use of parts of its standard field, and also extra field for plugin's own information.

 Standard metadata used are:
 + `version`: *String*, plugin version in [Semantic Versioning](http://semver.org/) format, e.g. `x.y.z` for stable version, `x.y.z-beta.a` for beta version.
 + `author`: author for plugin
   + if *String*, it is the name of author
   + if *Object*, then `name` is the name of author,`links` or `url` is the links to the author.
 + `description`: *String*, brief description

 Extra information is stored in `poiPlugin` field, including:
 + `title`: *String*, title for plugin, displayed in plugin list and menu.
 Will be translated provided in i18n keys.
 + `id`: *String*, key for identify the plugin.
 Will be package name if empty.
 + `priority`: *Number*, priority in plugin menu, smaller value will make it more ahead.
-Generally the order is panel plugin < window plugin < non UI plugin, but it is not obliged.
+Generally the order is panel plugin < window plugin < back end plugin, but it is not obliged.
 + `description`: *String*, description of the plugin, displayed in plugin list.
 Since standard metadata's `description` is displayed in npm website, this field is for poi specified description.
 Will be translated provided in i18n keys.
 + `icon`: *String*, icon for plugin in plugin list, supports icons including `FontAwesome`, see [react-icons](https://www.npmjs.com/package/react-icons)
 + `i18nDir`: *String*, custom [i18n](https://github.com/jeresig/i18n-node-2) path relative to plugin root, will be `./i18n` and `./assets/i18n` by default.